Anshkumardev/azure-etl-pipeline/README.md

 # 🚀 Azure-Based Scalable ETL Pipeline for E-Commerce Analytics

-This project demonstrates a complete, modular ETL pipeline built using Microsoft Azure tools to process, transform, and serve large-scale e-commerce data for analytics and business intelligence.
+This project demonstrates a complete, modular ETL pipeline built using Microsoft Azure tools to process, transform, and serve multiple-source, large-scale e-commerce data for analytics and business intelligence.
 The pipeline follows a medallion architecture (bronze → silver → gold) and uses Azure Data Factory, Databricks, Synapse Analytics, and Power BI.
 ---

 ## 🔄 Full Workflow Overview